Department of Labor Logo United States Department of Labor

 Total, all occupations

 Most zoologists and wildlife biologists work full time.
-They may work long or irregular hours, especially when doing fieldwork.
+They may have irregular schedules, especially when doing fieldwork.

 Job Outlook About this section